benoitnguyen/blacklitterman/README.md

 # blacklitterman
-Replication code for Idzorek (2005)
+Replication code for Idzorek (2004)

+# code
+Matlab code \\
+All data from Idzorek's paper \\
+Generates tables and figures used in discussion slides